-- Articles should be in Microsoft Word format.
+- Articles must be in Microsoft Word format.

 - Images should be attached separately in high resolution JPEG format (300 dpi and above).

-- Pictures should include a detailed caption of the event or individuals.
+- Images/pictures must include a detailed caption of the event or individuals.

-- Consent forms should be provided for individuals featured in articles or pictures.
+- Consent forms must be provided for individuals featured in articles or pictures.
 See below for the IEEE electronic copyright form.